PAXLOVID™ Oral Antiviral (nirmatrelvir, ritonavir) Description For 2022

-Paxlovid works intracellularly by binding to the highly conserved main protease of the SARS-CoV-2 coronavirus.
-By inhibiting the main protease, Paxlovid inhibits viral replication at a stage known as proteolysis, which occurs before viral RNA replication.
+Paxlovid works intracellularly, inhibiting viral replication at a stage known as proteolysis, which occurs before viral RNA replication.
 Protease inhibitors bind to a viral enzyme, preventing the virus from replicating in the cell.
-Protease inhibitors effectively treat other viral pathogens, such as HIV and hepatitis C virus.

 Pfizer developed PF-07321332 by modifying PF-07304814 (Lufotrelvir), a covalent inhibitor.
 PF-07321332 is also a covalent inhibitor, but its warhead is a phosphate prodrug, a hydroxyketone.
 Paxlovid is co-administration with a low dose of ritonavir, a strong cytochrome P450 (CYP) 3A inhibitor, to slow the metabolism or breakdown of Paxlovid and to remain active in the body for more extended periods at higher concentrations to help combat the virus.
 In preclinical studies, PF-07321332 did not demonstrate evidence of mutagenic DNA interactions.
 However, Paxlovid has complex drug-drug interactions, primarily due to the ritonavir component.